RECON: Robust symmetry discovery via Explicit Canonical Orientation Normalization

-\paragraph{Dataset setup.} To demonstrate \textsc{recon}'s ability to discover symmetries in higher-dimensional groups and complex data, we apply it to the Geometric Ensemble of Molecules (GEOM) dataset~\citep{Axelrod2022-hs}, which provides multiple molecular conformations (i.e., unique 3D geometries or conformers) for several classes of molecules.
+A notable strength of \textsc{recon} is its ability to pick up on \emph{partial symmetries}. \textsc{recon} canonicalizations can distinguish between \emph{distinct} classes that are related by a group transformation -- such as digits ‘6’ and ‘9’, which are related by a $180^\circ$ rotation -- as opposed to the IE-AE canonicalizations, which collapse both classes into the same canonical\footnote{This limitation can also be observed in SGM~\citep{Allingham_Mlodozeniec_Padhy_Antorán_Krueger_Turner_Nalisnick_Hernández-Lobato_2024}.} (Fig.~\ref{fig:longfig_3figs_result}b).
+This sensitivity to the data's contextual orientation allows \textsc{recon} to handle cases beyond perfect group orbits where full equivariance is inappropriate.
+We discuss this in detail in Appendix~\ref{appx:partial_syms}. \paragraph{Geometric graphs} To demonstrate \textsc{recon}'s ability to discover symmetries in higher-dimensional groups and complex data, we apply it to the Geometric Ensemble of Molecules (GEOM) dataset~\citep{Axelrod2022-hs}, which provides multiple molecular conformations (i.e., unique 3D geometries or conformers) for several classes of molecules.
 We focus on the the QM9~\citep{Ramakrishnan2014-lq} subset of GEOM, and to ensure sufficient pose variation in each molecule class, select only molecules with at least $64$ distinct low-energy conformers.
-This results in approximately $175$k samples for training, $21$k for validation, and $24$k for testing across $2,221$ distinct classes of molecules, which can be identified by their $\mathrm{SMILES}$~\citep{Anderson1987SMILESAL} string (more details in Appx.~\ref{app:implementation_details}).
-We then apply random $SO(3)$ rotations to each molecule class to create ground truth pose variations for evaluation.
+This results in approximately $175$k samples for training, $21$k for validation, and $24$k for testing across $2,211$ distinct classes of molecules, which can be identified by their $\mathrm{SMILES}$~\citep{Anderson1987SMILESAL} string (more details in Appx.~\ref{app:implementation_details}).
+We then apply random $SO(3)$ rotations to each molecule class to create ground truth pose variations.